RubixML/ML/docs/index.md

 - **Open source** and free to use commercially

 ## Installation
-Install Rubix ML into your project using [Composer](https://getcomposer.org/):
+Install into your project using [Composer](https://getcomposer.org/):

 ```sh
 $ composer require rubix/ml